 - Recognize and facilitate the transfer of skills from student experience to a professional entry-level position

-**Please Note: Participants must be current undergraduate students within the School of Public Health in order to participate.*
+**Please Note: Participants must have the following requirements in order to participate**:

 STEP Digital Badge

 We are proud to say that the STEP Program is one of the first programs on the UMD campus to offer students the opportunity to receive a digital badge.
 Badges are used to directly communicate valuable skills that are often difficult to show on a traditional transcript.
 The STEP Career Readiness Badge will help you to showcase the knowledge, skills, and abilities you've learned in the program to employers!
-For more information on UMD Digital Badges click here.
+Find more information on UMD Digital Badges.

 Check out the Mayland Today Article: A 'Badge' of Honor

 **In order to be eligible for a STEP badge students have to complete the entire STEP program including; submitting all assignments, attending all workshops, and participating in the semester-long group project**